Houston: Media

 The primary network-affiliated television stations are KPRC-TV channel 2 (NBC), KHOU channel 11 (CBS), KTRK-TV channel 13 (ABC), KTXH channel 20 (MyNetworkTV), KRIV channel 26 (Fox), KIAH channel 39 (The CW), KXLN-DT channel 45 (Univision), KTMD-TV channel 47 (Telemundo), KPXB-TV channel 49 (Ion Television), KYAZ channel 51 (MeTV) and KFTH-DT channel 67 (UniMás).
-KTRK-TV, KTXH, KRIV, KTXH, KIAH, KXLN-DT, KTMD-TV, KPXB-TV, KYAZ and KFTH-DT operate as owned-and-operated stations of their networks.
+KTRK-TV, KTXH, KRIV, KIAH, KXLN-DT, KTMD-TV, KPXB-TV, KYAZ and KFTH-DT operate as owned-and-operated stations of their networks.

 The Houston–The Woodlands–Sugar Land metropolitan area is served by one public television station and two public radio stations.
 KUHT channel 8 (Houston Public Media) is a PBS member station and is the first public television station in the United States.
 Houston Public Radio is listener-funded and comprises one NPR member station, KUHF (News 88.7).
 The University of Houston System owns and holds broadcasting licenses to KUHT and KUHF.
 The stations broadcast from the Melcher Center for Public Broadcasting on the campus of the University of Houston.
 Houston additionally is served by the Pacifica Foundation public radio station KPFT.
+Commercial radio stations include KKBQ (92.9 FM), KILT (610 AM), KILT-FM (100.3 FM), KKHH (95.7 FM), KTRH (740 AM), KROI (92.1 FM), KODA (99.1 FM), KMJQ (102.1 FM), and KBXX (97.9 FM).

 Houston and its metropolitan area are served by the Houston Chronicle, its only major daily newspaper with wide distribution.
 Hearst Communications, which owns and operates the Houston Chronicle, bought the assets of the Houston Post—its long-time rival and main competition—when Houston Post ceased operations in 1995.
 The Houston Post was owned by the family of former Lieutenant Governor Bill Hobby of Houston.
 The only other major publication to serve the city is the Houston Press—which was a free alternative weekly newspaper before the destruction caused by Hurricane Harvey resulted in the publication switching to an online-only format on November 2, 2017.
 Other notable publications include Houston Forward Times, OutSmart, and La Voz de Houston.
 Houston Forward Times is one of the largest black-owned newspapers in the metropolitan area and owned by Forward Times Publishing Company.
-OutSmart is an LGBT magazine in Houston and was ranked "Best Local Magazine" by the Houston Press in 2008.
 La Voz de Houston is the Houston Chronicle's Spanish-language newspaper and the largest in the area.